Economic Problems of Bangladesh and Solutions

 Dependence of foreign assistance

-Developing countries like Bangladesh require many infrastructures and there need huge investments in building those infrastructures.
+Developing countries like Bangladesh require many infrastructures and they need huge investments in building those infrastructures.

-This country can’t build all of those with its own fund.
+This country can’t build all of those with its own funds.
 They depend on foreign assistance.
 That foreign assistance comes with some conditions which are not good for a country.

 Underdeveloped Infrastructure

 Most of the infrastructure of Bangladesh needs more development.
-Roads, railways, waterways, ports, airways, communication system, electricity, etc requires huge development.
+Roads, railways, waterways, ports, airways, communication system, electricity, etc require huge development.

 Corruption

 Corruption is a barrier to the economic development of a country.
 It arises with a weak management system and nepotism.
-It exists in Bangladesh because there is monopoly power on decision making, no accountability and low level of income.
+It exists in Bangladesh because there is monopoly power in decision-making, no accountability, and a low level of income.

 Political instability

-Political instability, Social peace, and discipline are the pre-conditions of a countries economic development.
-The political movement has an effect on production, investment and overall economic development.
+Political instability, Social peace, and discipline are the pre-conditions of a country’s economic development.
+The political movement has an effect on production, investment, and overall economic development.

 Natural Calamities

 Every year lots of natural calamities hit in this country.
-Those are flood, cyclone, river erosion etc are hampering natural economic activities.
+Those are floods, cyclones, river erosion, etc are hampering natural economic activities.

 Lack of proper planning

-The plans which are made by respective authority is not good enough and sometimes they fail to implement those plans.
+The plans that are made by respective authorities is not good enough and sometimes they fail to implement those plans.
 So, we fail to achieve the desired progress.

 Lack of Entrepreneurs

 In this country, there is a shortage of entrepreneurs.
-Peoples are hankering after jobs.
-Entrepreneurs can earn foreign currencies, create job opportunities and can change the countries overall economic conditions.
+People are hankering after jobs.
+Entrepreneurs can earn foreign currencies, create job opportunities, and can change the country’s overall economic conditions.

 Solutions of the Economic Problems of Bangladesh